tobek/laminae/d-translation-log.md

 A REF[Translator's Note](translators-note) has also been added.

-The introduction and outline of REF[the Braid](NGP) have been translated.
+The introduction and outline of REF[NGP] have been translated.

 #### The Twenty-Third of the Tenth